 A decrease in heart rate has been observed in hypertensive persons given tribulus supplementation

 A decrease in cholesterol levels has been noted with tribulus supplementation

-Tribulus Terrestris is an annual creeping herb widespread in China, eastern Asia, and extends into western Asia and southern Europe.
-The fruits have been used in Traditional Chinese Medicine for the treatment of eye trouble, edema, abdominal distention, high blood pressure, and cardiovascular diseases while in India its usage in Ayurveda was for the purpose of impotency, poor appetite, and cardiovascular diseases.
-It is also sometimes used to treat jaundice and urinary ailments.
-In Ayurvedic medicine, Tribulus Terrestris is referred to as Gokshura or Chhota Gokshura and currently is sometimes used in lower back pain, sciatica, inflammation of the pelvic and sacral region, dry cough, respiratory disorders.
-Another plant shares the name of Gokshura with the full name of Bada Gokshura, which is Pedalium murex.
+Tribulus terrestris (of the family Zygophyllaceae) is an annual creeping herb widespread in China, eastern Asia, and extends into western Asia and southern Europe.
+The fruits of this plant have been used in Traditional Chinese Medicine for the treatment of eye trouble, edema, abdominal distention, high blood pressure, and cardiovascular diseases while in India its usage in Ayurveda was for the purpose of impotency, poor appetite, jaundice, urogenital disorders, and cardiovascular diseases.
+In Ayurvedic medicine, Tribulus terrestris is referred to as Gokshura or Chhota Gokshura for the treatment of lower back pain, sciatica, inflammation of the pelvic and sacral region, dry cough, respiratory disorders; it is known to be interchangeable with Pedalium murex for the purpose of gokshura.

 Both the fruits and the plant root itself appear to contain a variety of compounds that are roughly based on a steroid skeleton, steroidal saponins